To Have Freedom In Your Life, Stop Avoiding This One Thing

 But that’s only what he reported in his studies because he knew his work would be under a great deal of scrutiny.
 In more private settings, he has said his data actually shows that people inflate or exaggerate reality by 5–7X when they fear avoiding loss.

-There’s a woman I know who really loves her job.
+There’s a girl I know who really loves her job.
 Well, she doesn’t necessarily love her job.
 But she loves a lot of what the job allows her to learn, experience, and do.

 There is also a lot about her job that limits, frustrates, and constrains her.